p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ![](Images/mjv2-15.png)

 4. Once logged in, the remaining functionality of the application will be available.
-Click on **Catalog** to see the list of products.
+Click on **CATALOG** to see the list of products.

    ![](Images/mjv2-34.png)